February 1, 2020

 Congratulations to the following five Algoma Art Society members:

-Valerie Hurdle who had her oil painting entitled "Beyond the Rocks" accepted, Josie Jones who had her watercolour entitled "On Guard for Thee" accepted, Gary Manzo who had his marker on paper entitled "Depot Lake 2019" accepted, Sharon Mulligan who had her watercolour entitled "Into the Woods" accepted, and Irene Oktaba who had her watercolour entitled "Agawa Canyon" accepted.
+Valerie Hurdle who had her oil painting entitled "Beyond the Rocks" accepted and received an award, Josie Jones who had her watercolour entitled "On Guard for Thee" accepted and won an award, Gary Manzo who had his marker on paper entitled "Depot Lake 2019" accepted, Sharon Mulligan who had her watercolour entitled "Into the Woods" accepted, and Irene Oktaba who had her watercolour entitled "Agawa Canyon" accepted.

 Click here to see the 38 paintings accepted in the 65th NOAA: